European Commission logo

 The European Integrated Pollution Prevention and Control (IPPC) Bureau was set up in 1997 to organise an information exchange between the European Commission, EU Member States, industry and environmental non-governmental organisations on Best Available Techniques (BAT) used to control industrial pollution.

 Located in Seville, the Bureau’s early activities were mandated by the Integrated Pollution Prevention and Control (IPPC) Directive (96/61/EC) and subsequently by Article 13(1) of the Industrial Emissions Directive (2010/75/EU).
-In 2024 this Directive was revised, becoming the IED 2.0, and the European IPPC Bureau changed its name to the European Bureau for Research on Industrial Transformation and Emissions (EU-BRITE).
+In 2024 this Directive was amended by Directive (EU) 2024/1785, becoming the IED 2.0, and the European IPPC Bureau changed its name to the European Bureau for Research on Industrial Transformation and Emissions (EU-BRITE).
 EU-BRITE operates under the IED 2.0, coordinating the exchange of information that underpins the drawing up, review, and update of BAT reference documents (BREFs).
 The rules governing the information exchange, including data collection, procedures for drawing up BREFs, quality assurance and the handling of confidential business information are embedded into law under Commission Implementing Decision 2012/119/EU.
 This 'BREF guidance' provides all information on what is commonly referred to as the 'Sevilla process'.

 The BREFs produced by EU-BRITE (and previously the European IPPC Bureau) cover large-scale agro-industrial activities included in Annex I to the Industrial Emissions Directive (2010/75/EU), i.e. some 75 000 installations EU-wide.
 Each BREF contains a specific chapter on BAT conclusions, which comprise a short description of the best available techniques identified, their applicability and associated emission or consumption levels.
 BAT conclusions are subsequently adopted by a Committee procedure and published in the Official Journal of the European Union.
 They provide the reference for setting emission limit values and issuing operating permits for industrial installations in EU Member States.